Objectives and key results: History

 Andrew Grove popularised the concept of OKR during his tenure at Intel in the 1970s.
 He later documented OKR in his 1983 book High Output Management.

 In 1975, John Doerr, at the time a salesperson working for Intel, attended a course within Intel taught by Grove where he was introduced to the theory of OKRs, then called "iMBOs" ("Intel Management by Objectives").

 Doerr, who by 1999 was working for venture capital firm Kleiner Perkins, introduced the idea of OKRs to Google.
 The idea took hold and OKRs quickly became central to Google's culture as a "management methodology that helps to ensure that the company focuses efforts on the same important issues throughout the organization".

-Christina Wodtke's 2016 book Radical Focus popularised the concept of OKRs through a fable about a young startup.

 Doerr published a book about the OKR framework titled Measure What Matters in 2018.
 Grove's simple but effective concept is explained by John Doerr in his book:

 Larry Page, former CEO of Alphabet and co-founder of Google, credited OKRs within the foreword to Doerr's book:

 Since becoming popular at Google, OKRs have found favor with several other similar large tech organizations including LinkedIn, Twitter, Uber, Microsoft and GitLab.

 Best practices

 Doerr recommends that an organization's target success rate for key results be 70%.
 A 70% success rate encourages competitive goal-making that is meant to stretch workers at low risk.
 If 100% of the key results are consistently being met, the key results should be reevaluated.

+Considering this, OKRs are scored on a scale of 0.0 to 1.0, with 0.7 being the normal target for "aspirational" Key Results (where the aim is to make as much progress as possible), and 1.0 being the expected target for "committed" Key Results (where the outcome is the delivery of a product or feature, meeting a deadline, or a binary "done" or "not done" status).

 Organizations should be careful in crafting their OKRs such that they don't represent business as usual since those objectives are, by definition, not action-oriented and inspirational.
 Words like "help" and "consult" should also be avoided as they tend to be used to describe vague activities rather than concrete, measurable outcomes.

 When coming up with key results, it is also recommended to measure leading indicators instead of lagging indicators.
 Leading indicators are readily measurable and provide organizations with an early warning when something isn't going right so they can course-correct.
 Conversely, lagging indicators are those metrics which can't be attributed to particular changes and so prevent organizations from course-correcting in time.